IBM/gauge-web-app-steps/README.md

 [Configuration Overview](./docs/CONFIG.md)

-## Placeholders and Mathematical Expressions
+## Expressions in Parameters

+### Property Placeholders

 Step parameters allow the use of placeholders, that can be defined in the Gauge environment properties files.
 Some steps also allow to set a placeholder value manually.
-Property keys act as placeholders, they are defined like "\${key}" and they will be replaced by its value if such a property key/value pair exists in any _env/\*/\*.properties_ file or within the execution scope.
+Property keys act as placeholders, they are defined like `${key}`.
+They will be replaced by its value if such a property key/value pair exists in any _env/\*/\*.properties_ file or within the execution scope.

+### Mathematical Expressions

 Mathematical expressions can also be evaluated.
-For example: "#{5 + 5 * 5}" will be evaluated as "30".
+For example: `#{5 + 5 * 5}` is evaluated to `30`.

 It is possible to combine the two features.
 Placeholder substitution takes place before mathematical expression evaluation.

+### Functional Expressions

+Functional expressions will generate a result during step execution.
+There are 2 expressions: One will generate a UUID, and the other will yield the current date and time: `!{uuid}`, `!{time}`, `!{time:%Y-%m-%d}`.
+The time format is optional, if omitted it will be use ISO format.
+The time format pattern is described in the [Python language documentation](https://docs.python.org/3.10/library/time.html#time.strftime).

+### Expression Examples

-Note that the first starts with a \$dollar sign, and the second with a \#hash sign.
+Note that the property expressions start with `$`, mathematical expressions with `#`, and functional expressions with `!`.

-Examples:

 > \* Open "\${homepage_url}/home"

 > \* Assert "id" = "sum" equals "#{5 + 6}"

 > \* Assert "id" = "sum" equals "#{$addend + 5 * 5}"

+> \* Type "!{uuid}"

+> \* Type "!{time}"

+> \* Type "!{time:%Y-%m-%d}"

 The property "homepage_url" can be defined in _env/default/test.properties_ like this: